google/yamlfmt/docs/paths.md

 ## Standard (default)

-In standard path mode, the you can specify a file or directory path directly.
+In standard path mode, you can specify a file or directory path directly.
 If specifying a file, it will simply include the file.
 If specifying a directory, it will include every file with the correct extension (as specified in `extensions`, default is `yml` and `yaml`).

 ## Doublestar